-Services provides two key perspectives for monitoring your applications: health and performance.
-In this tutorial, we'll focus on the performance view.
+Services provides two key perspectives for monitoring your applications: Performance and Health views.
+In this tutorial, we'll focus on the Performance view.

 This video is slightly outdated.
 The current